mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ### Creation and Updates

-Preconfigured addressbooks are processed after the user has logged into roundcube.
+Preconfigured addressbooks are processed when the user logs into roundcube.

-- If the user has no addressbooks for a preset (identified by the Presetname), an addressbook discovery will be performed using the information stored with the preset.
-All discovered addressbooks are added, except for the special case of shared/public addressbooks (see documentation of the `url` preset parameter).
+- An addressbook discovery is performed for each preset, using the information stored with the preset.
+  - Newly found addressbooks are added, except for the special case of shared/public addressbooks (see documentation of the `url` preset parameter).
-- If the user has addressbooks created from a preset that no longer exists (again, identified by the Presetname), the addressbooks are deleted from the database.
-- Otherwise, all fields that the admin listed in the `fixed` setting of the corresponding preset are updated.
+  - For addressbooks already stored in rcmccarddav, all fields that the admin listed in the `fixed` setting of the corresponding preset are updated.
 Other fields are not updated, since they may have been modified by the user.
+  - Addressbooks stored in rcmccarddav that cannot be discovered anymore are deleted.
+- If the user has addressbooks created from a preset that no longer exists (identified by the Presetname), the addressbooks are deleted from the database.

 __WARNING__: The URL is currently fixed after creation of an addressbook and can neither be changed by the admin, nor by the user.
 This is because one or more addressbook can be created for each preset, based on the result of discovery.
 The